ledgerium-io/ledgeriumtools/README.md

 ### Update initialparams.json
 Edit this file before running the application
-* Change mode type (full/addon)
+1. mode: Change mode type (full/addon)

     * If mode type is full, this application will create a ledgeriumnetwork folder outside ledgeriumtools which has static-nodes and externalised genesis files.
     * If mode type is addon, get latest ledgeriumnetwork files from github and paste those files under ledgeriumtools/output/tmp

+2. externalIPAddress : To host a node for a network that can be connected to by anyone outside your LAN
+3. nodeName : Hostname of the machine where nodes will be hosted.
-* Update domain name (optional for addon mode)
+4. domainName : Domain name of the external IP Address (optional for addon mode)

 ### Run ledgeriumtools application